On The Occasion of the Publication of the Paperback Edition-

 I feel very privileged to have been given the is opportunity to read shortly after its publication what I am sure will be the definitive biography of Katherine Mansfield, Katherine Mansfield: The Story Teller by Kathleen Jones.
 There have been four other major biographies of Katherine Mansfield (the last one was Kathleen Mansfield: A Secret Life by Claire Tomalin published in 1989.)
 Only Kathleen Jones has had full access to the vast correspondence that has been published since 1989 as well as the full notebooks of Katherine Mansfield.

 Kathleen Jones spent more than ten years working on Katherine Mansfield: The Story Teller during which she spent a great deal of time in New Zealand studying archives there and meeting with people who had actually known Katherine Mansfield or her family.
-She traveled extensively in England and France visiting the places where Mansfield lived out her life. .
+She traveled extensively in England and France visiting the places where Mansfield lived out her life.
+She has also written highly regarded biographies of Margaret Cavendish, The Duchess of Newcastle (A Glorious Fame), Christina Rosetti (Learning Not to Be First); and an account of the lives of women who lived with the English Lake Country Poets (Passionate Sisterhood)..
 More information on the very interesting background and career of Katherine Jones can be found at her web page.)

 My history with Mansfield began in May of 2010 when I read her story "Miss Brill" when it was selected as the classic short story of the day on a web page I follow.
 I confess I had never heard of Katherine Mansfield prior to that day.
 I was very taken by "Miss Brill".
 I thought it was a brilliantly illuminating look into a sad and lonely life.
 I did a bit of research and read a few more of her stories.
 I like to know something of the lives and import of the writers that matter to me and I soon discovered many consider Katherine Mansfield the best ever female writer of short stories.
 She is considered to have radically altered the nature of the short story.
 I then decided I wanted to read and post on each of her 85 or so short stories individually.
 As I posted on the stories I tried to gradually learn something about Mansfield and her life and background.
 Virginia Woolf famously said of Mansfield that she was the only writer that ever made her jealous.
 Mansfield has clear ties to Joyce and Woolf but unlike them she is also a writer for lonely people who never quite fit in anywhere, for people who retreat into visions of beauty, for those happy to sit for hours alone in a cafe watching people walk by with no hope of understanding them.
 I think Woolf was also a bit afraid Mansfield saw into the roots of her madness.
 Anyway, I thought I should explain a bit why I am interested in Mansfield.
 I will talk more on it when I shortly post my The Reading Life Guide to getting into Katherine Mansfield.